Discovery Learning Apprenticeship Projects for AY 2026-2027

 Email: malinda.zarske@colorado.edu

-Phil Courey, Lattice Scholarship Program Manager
+Phil Courey, Lattice Scholars Program Manager

 Email: madhur.atreya@colorado.edu